 An important contributor to resilience is a resistance to product obsolescence.
-This means that we do not invest in industries that are subject to rapid technological innovation.
+This means that we do not invest in industries which are subject to rapid technological innovation.
 Innovation is often sought by investors but does not always produce lasting value for them.
-Developments such as canals, railroads, aviation, microchips, and the internet have transformed industries and society.
-They have created value for some investors and destroyed capital for others, just as the internet has destroyed the value of many traditional media industries.
-We are at one with Warren Buffett and his suggestion that the most sensible course of action for an investor who witnessed the Wright brothers' inaugural controlled powered flight at Kitty Hawk in 1903 would have been to shoot them down.
+Developments such as canals, railroads, aviation, microchips and the internet have transformed industries and people's lives.
+They have created value for some investors, but a lot of capital gets destroyed for others, just as the internet has destroyed the value of many traditional media industries.

+We are at one with Warren Buffett who suggested that the most sensible course of action for an investor who witnessed the Wright brothers' inaugural controlled powered flight at Kitty Hawk in 1903 would have been to shoot them down.
 Anyone who doubts the wisdom of this should take a look at the financial performance of airlines over time.

-Big, exciting developments (even those that change the world) are not necessarily good long-term investments.
-We do not have the skills or the appetite to spot a new innovation and ride the wave of initial enthusiasm with the (often unspoken) aim of selling out before the truth about its potential to destroy value is apparent.
+Big, exciting new developments, even those that change the world, are not necessarily good long-term investments.
+We do not have the skills or the appetite to spot a new innovation and ride the wave of initial enthusiasm for the short term with the (often unspoken) aim of selling out before the truth about its potential to destroy value is apparent.
 As investors, we only seek to benefit from product development in long established products and industries.